mendigods/mendigods/README.md

 - I am a full-stack developer, CEH and Cybersecurity Analyst.
 - 👨🏽‍💻 I’m currently working on Lusonode project;
-- 💬 Ask me about anything, I am happy to help;
+- 💬 “Code is like humor.
+When you have to explain it, it’s bad.”

 <br><br><br><br><br><br>